matanboaz/Masters-Courses/52518/Exams/README.md

-This file contains exams from previous years (some with a solution).
+This folder contains exams from previous years (some with a solution).